 How Customers and GMB Users Edit Google Reviews

-Those looking at a listing on Search won’t have to spend time finding their feedback among the potentially huge list of reviews left by other customers.
-Clicking on the Google reviews link next to a businesses star rating opens up a smaller window that shows a small sampling of reviews.
+Those looking at a listing on Search won’t have to spend time finding their feedback among the potentially huge list of Google reviews left by other customers.
+Once the business name and card show up on the right side of the screen, users can click on the Google reviews link next to its star rating, which opens up a smaller window that shows a small sampling of reviews.

-Clicking on the “Edit your review” on the top-right corner of the screen brings up yet another screen with the customer’s actual review.
-On Maps, the “Edit your review” link appears below the reviews section of a listing.
+On this new window, click on the “Edit your review” button on the top-right corner of the screen.
+This brings up yet another screen with your actual review.
+If you’re on Maps, the “Edit your review” link appears below the reviews section of a listing.

-In both cases, users can edit both the text portion of the review as well as their overall star rating.
-When a review is updated, there doesn’t seem to be an indicator to show that a review was edited.
-However, the timestamp changes to reflect the fact that it was recently edited.
+As a consumer, you can edit both the text and star rating of your review.
+However, there doesn’t seem to be an indicator to show that a review was edited, but the timestamp changes to reflect the fact that it was recently changed.

 Edited Reviews in Action

-Take a look at the review below from a disgruntled customer about their experience at a vehicle service center.
+Take a look at the review below from a disgruntled customer at a vehicle service center.

 The store owner saw the feedback and responded.
 Not only did the owner apologize in their response, but they also clarified an issue brought up by the customer and thanked them for their business.

-The detailed response had an impact on the customer.
-Their increased their rating from one star to three stars.
+The detailed response had an impact.
+The customer increased their original rating from one star to three stars.
 Apologizing and resolving the issue was enough to change the customer’s perception for the better.

 Why Staying on Top of Google Reviews is Crucial

-There’s an opportunity to convert 1- and 2- star reviews to a 3-, 4-, or 5-star rating.
+This provides more than an opportunity to convert 1- and 2- star reviews to a 3-, 4-, or 5-star rating.
 These changes make the review more recent, which helps bring in customers.
-Keep in mind that 77 of consumers believe that reviews older than three months are no longer relevant.
-There’s an even smaller group, 18 percent, that are only interested in reviews from the past two weeks.